-The following design standards shall govern the approval of any commercial subdivision.
+The following design standards shall govern the approval of any commercial subdivision and do not apply to mixed use subdivisions.

 - A. Minimum alley right-of-way shall be twenty-five (25) feet, with twenty-five (25) feet paved.
 Deadend alleys shall be provided with a twenty-five (25) foot radius hammerhead turnaround. - B. All other applicable regulations set forth in this Chapter and the Zoning Code, as set forth in Title 17 of this Code, shall be complied with in the development of a commercial subdivision.